 To improve the functionality of the FDGE position, to recognize the importance of the GE program as a foundation of a strong liberal education, and to solidify the notion that the GE curriculum is the purview of faculty, the FDGE should be part of faculty governance structure or could be considered at the dean-level (e.g., Dean of Undergraduate Education).
-One alternative is that the GE subcommittee Chair could be a member of UEPC.
-Another alternative is that the FDGE could be the Chair of GE subcommittee and also be part of UEPC.
-Or the FDGE could be a voting member of GE subcommittee instead of non-voting.
+In addition, the GE subcommittee Chair should be a member of UEPC.
+Alternatively, the FDGE could be the Chair of GE subcommittee and also be part of UEPC.
 The rationale for these ideas is as follows.
-The position of the FDGE gains a unique perspective by being at the GE subcommittee meetings, ASL subcommittee meetings, as well as attending Senate, UEPC and other meetings as an ex-officio member or faculty guest.
+The position of the FDGE gains a unique perspective, by being at the GE subcommittee meetings, ASL subcommittee meetings, as well as attending Senate, UEPC and other meetings as an ex-officio member or faculty guest.
 No other faculty position on campus has that breadth of experience.
 In addition, because the position is housed in Academic Affairs, additional insight comes from attending meetings at the Chancellor's office, working closely with the Assessment Specialist who is the staff person responsible for facilitating GE assessment, and working closely with the Curriculum Specialist who has responsibility to process and finalize GE certifications, and publish the Academic Catalog each year.
 Moreover, since 2017, the FDGE has also been a member of the GREAT committee, which focuses on increasing our graduation rates, and the Enrollment Management committee.
 Combining all of these experiences which provide additional insight and expertise, a FDGE appointed through the faculty governance process would be a more informed advocate for the GE curriculum, CO edicts, funding, student learning, etc. than currently exists.

 The charge of the GE subcommittee should be reconsidered to allow it to perform a true oversight role in ensuring program quality: overseeing curriculum by reviewing courses, participating in assessment, and performing other duties that departmental committees do for their programs, since GE is a university-wide program that needs university-wide input.
-The subcommittee would need more members, possibly with longer terms, especially the Chair, to have adequate time and oversight of this significant, important program.
+The subcommittee would need more members, possibly with longer terms, especially the Chair to have adequate time and oversight of this significant, important program.

 There are many organizational models that could generate campus dialogue about this important aspect of GE administration, including those GE programs at other campuses of the California State University system, such as Sacramento, San Jose, San Francisco, and San Luis Obispo.
-The ASL subcommittee's charge may also require revision to have a greater role in the assessment of the GE program, as indicated in the GE assessment plan (see Appendix B).
-To reiterate, the GE program is an actual multi-departmental, university-wide program that needs program assessment, program leadership and broader faculty input to give it the due emphasis of a program with 10,000 students.
+The ASL subcommittee's charge may also require revision to have a greater role in the assessment of the GE program, as indicated in the DRAFT GE assessment plan (see Appendix B).
+To reiterate, the GE program is an actual multidepartmental, university-wide program that needs program assessment, program leadership and broader faculty input to give it the due emphasis of a program with 10,000 students.